Abhijrathod/browser-mal/README.md

 - Mozilla Thunderbird

-Although for the gecko based browsers there is a bug where only the passwords for the first browser on the list gets fetched
+Although for the gecko based browsers there is a bug where only the passwords for the first browser on the list gets fetched, so all the other ones come with empty usernames and passwords (trying to fix)

 ![](https://raw.githubusercontent.com/miltinhoc/browser-mal/main/gif/browsermal.gif)